ben-denham/lemma/docs/README.md

 An extensible mini-language to generate mathematical notation for executable and testable Python.

+**TL;DR:**

+1. Write your mathematical formula with Lemma
+2. Execute them from Python code
+3. Output formula definitions in LaTeX maths notation
+4. Ensures your implementation and documentation match
+5. Great for reproducible research and teaching/learning

 ## Le Quick Start

 Follow the tutorial on Binder: